vodquang96/django-anymail/docs/esps/mailjet.rst

 **No delayed sending**
   Mailjet does not support :attr:`~anymail.message.AnymailMessage.send_at`.

+**Envelope sender may require approval**
+  Anymail passes :attr:`~anymail.message.AnymailMessage.envelope_sender` to Mailjet, but this may result in an API error if you have not received special approval from Mailjet support to use custom senders.

 **Commas in recipient names**
   Mailjet's v3 API does not properly handle commas in recipient display-names *if* your message also uses the ``cc`` or ``bcc`` fields.